 Tell us about your latest work and what inspired you to write it.

-What inspired The SECOND was the Western World’s dramatic drop in church attendance over the last half-century, with an arguably equally large rise in spiritual hunger, as manifested in such things as environmental awareness, human rights concerns and social responsibility in general.
-That drop and simultaneous rise has left a huge gap that I hope The SECOND addresses at least in part.
+What inspired The SECOND was the Western World’s dramatic drop in church attendance over the last half-century, with an arguably equally large rise in spiritual hunger, as manifested in such things as environmental awareness, human rights concerns, and social responsibility in general.
+That drop and simultaneous rise have left a huge gap that I hope The SECOND addresses at least in part.